 Every time WordPress runs, a number of key settings are loaded into memory, such as details about how to connect to the database.
 These settings are generally defined as constants within the

-What I am going to look at in this article is each of the eight constants that can be used to fine-tune The Events Calendar — though one is deprecated and really we are only documenting that for completeness (and for the benefit of anyone working on an older installation, where an update has not been possible for whatever reason).
+This article details each of the eight constants that can be used to fine-tune The Events Calendar — though one is deprecated (documented for the benefit of anyone working on an older installation, where an update has not been possible for whatever reason).

 Defining constants is straightforward: